NGPVAN/job-descriptions/advertisements/software intern.md

 Do you want to do all of those things while learning a lot and having a ton of fun over the summer?

 If so, this is your opportunity to work on industry-leading applications and use the latest web technology while doing it.
-Some things we work with: Angular, ASP.NET (MVC and Web Api, latest versions), Elasticsearch, React, and Node.
+Some things we work with: React, C# ASP.NET, Elasticsearch, and Node.

 If this listing looks a lot like our full-time software engineer job description, that's no accident.
 While we acknowledge they have less experience, we expect our interns to be shipping real code by the end of the summer.